DerGuru/The-Resonant/New Chapters/Part1/P1-11_Digital_Ghosts.md

 *"Maybe both,"* he typed. *"It's complicated."*

 *"It always is.
-Look—I don't know who you are, and I'm not asking.
+Look - I don't know who you are, and I'm not asking.
 But if you're digging into this stuff, you should know: people don't like questions about certain subjects.
 Especially Voss-related material.
 Be careful."*

 Jason's hands hovered over the keyboard.